 | Video | Seedance 2.0 | 5s 720p image-to-video ≈ 188 credits; text-to-video ≈ 308 credits.
 Scales with resolution and length. |

 | Video | Seedance 2 Fast | Faster and lower cost.
-5s 720p text-to-video ≈ 248 credits.
-Mini is cheaper still. |
+5s 720p text-to-video ≈ 248 credits. |

-| Video | Veo 3.1 | Billed per video (Lite).
-About 34 credits at 1080p, about 23 at 720p. |
+| Video | Veo 3.1 | Billed per video, not per second (Lite tier).
+About 45 credits at 720p and 53 at 1080p. |

 | Image | Nano Banana 2 | Generate or edit from text and images.
-About 8 credits per 1K image, 12 at 2K, 18 at 4K. |
+20 credits per 1K image, 30 at 2K, 45 at 4K. |

 Common questions about the Nano Banana AI image generator.